Warriors (Lin-Manuel Miranda and Eisa Davis album): Background

 In August 2023, New York Post was the first media outlet to report Miranda was working on a stage musical adaptation of Sol Yurick's 1965 novel The Warriors.
 In July 2024, it was reported Miranda was completing the recording of a concept album for a new musical adaptation of the eponymous movie.

 In August 2024, the album's release date was confirmed.
 The New York Times, however, said it was unclear whether the album would lead to a stage musical, while the Los Angeles Times described earlier reports about the stage production of Warriors as "speculation".
 The New York Times explained their position by comparing Warriors to Hamilton, which was "initially conceived as a concept album, and there is a history of concept albums evolving into stage productions, from Jesus Christ Superstar to Hadestown".
 Logan Culwell-Block, writing for Playbill, commented that treating the work primarily as an album might be helpful because some aspects of the Warriors story, such as the fight sequences and numerous location changes, are not things musicals on traditional proscenium stages are known for doing well.
 Following the album's release, Miranda and Davis downplayed immediate plans for a stage production, noting they did not have a theatrical producer or director attached, and choosing instead to focus on the album as the project's main goal.
-Davis also ruled out the possibility of adapting the album into a film, saying that story has already been in that medium, and the album is a love letter to the film.
+Davis also ruled out the possibility of adapting the album into a film, saying that the story has already been in that medium, and the album is a love letter to the film.